 Our new recommended wireless router for conventional ADSL and fibre broadband

-Our new recommended wireless router for 2017 is the Synology RT2600ac, which is a state-of-the-art wireless router that provides the capabilities we believe are necessary to get the very most from a broadband connection.
+Our new recommended wireless router is the Synology RT2600ac, which is a state-of-the-art wireless router that provides the capabilities we believe are necessary to get the very most from a broadband connection.
 The RT2600ac combines outstanding wireless coverage and speeds, effective traffic control capabilities and a simple user interface.
 The RT2600ac is future proof with the very latest MU-MIMO capability to provide even faster WiFi speeds in households with multiple wireless devices.

 The Synology RT2600ac provides a perfect match with a state-of-the-art broadband modem, such as the Billion 8800NL R2, to squeeze the very best real-world performance from either a conventional broadband (ADSL) or fibre broadband (VDSL2) connection.
 If you buy this product using the link below, we earn a small commission to keep this site going.
 Thank you!

 Introduction to the Synology RT2600ac wireless router

 The RT2600ac is a new wireless router from Synology.
 It is, in fact, only the second router produced by the company, with the previous lower-specification RT1900ac model being launched in 2015.

 While Synology is a relatively new player in the wireless router market, it has established a strong reputation in the NAS (Network Attached Storage) market.
 The unit is substantial and well built, with a wide range of features, as summarised in the table below:

 |Max speed 5 GHz band||1733 Mbps|